-The Bible has much more to say about this Christian relationship with God the Father and Jesus Christ.
+The Bible has much more to say about our Christian relationship with God the Father and Jesus Christ.
 For example, look at John 14:23:

 Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.

 Here the Greek translated into the English “abode” is μονή ― and it specifically means a home or dwelling place.
-Therefore, the worldwide assembly of God’s people is where God the Father and Jesus Christ have chosen to make their “home!”
+And this means the worldwide assembly of God’s people is where God the Father and Jesus Christ have chosen to make their “home.”

-And this means that each and every born-again Christian is part of God’s literal dwelling place.
+Therefore, every born-again Christian is part of God’s literal dwelling place!